Collagen in the diet is a central topic when it comes to maintaining the health and beauty of the skin, hair, and nails.

 For muscles and bones

 Collagen also plays a crucial role in the health of our muscles and bones.
 It participates in the repair of muscle tissues, thereby promoting the development of muscle mass.
 It also contributes to the strength of bones by helping to maintain the integrity of their structure.
-Thus, a diet rich in collagen can be beneficial for athletes, older adults, or anyone looking to optimize their muscle and bone health.
+Thus, a diet rich in collagen can be beneficial for athletes, the elderly, or anyone looking to optimize their muscular and bone health.

 II.
 Collagen-rich diet and foods to produce collagen

-A diet rich in collagen can be achieved by incorporating certain specific foods into your daily meals.
+A diet rich in collagen can be achieved by incorporating certain specific foods into daily meals.

 In which foods can collagen be found?